 Pavlos Roufos lives and writes in Berlin.
-His book, A Happy Future is a Thing of the Past, will be published by Reaktion in 2018.
+His book, A Happy Future is a Thing of the Past, was published by Reaktion Books last year in the Field Notes series.

 Trump has been president for over a year now but the arguments over what led to his victory are far from settled.
 Many sought to explain the surprising results with an age-old idea about a part of America historically resistant to progress.